brunogrb/Trybe/Introduction - Web Development/Bloco 4/dia_2/Readme.md

 8. Using *for*, create an array that goes from 1 to 25 and print the result;

 9. Using the array created in the previous exercise, print the result of dividing each of the elements by **2**.

+## **Bonus**

+For the next two exercises read [this article](http://http://devfuria.com.br/logica-de-programacao/introducao-ao-algoritmo-de-ordenacao-bubble-sort/) and try to understand what is happening in the code below:

+for (let i = 1; i < array.length; i++) {
+for (let j = 0; j < i; j++) {
+    if (array[i] < array[j]) {
+    let position = array[i];

+    array[i] = array[j];
+    array[j] = position;
+    }
+}
+}

+1. Order the array numbers in ascending order and print their values;

+2. Order the array numbers in descending order and print their values;

+3. You will now create a new array from the numbers array, without losing it.
+Each value of the new array must be equal to the corresponding value in the array numbers multiplied by the following.
+For example: the first value of the new array should be 45, as it is the multiplication of 5 (first value) and 9 (next value).
+The second value of the new array should be 27, since it is the multiplication of 9 (second value) and 3 (next value), and so on.
+If there is no next value, the multiplication must be done by 2.
+Do this using the *for* and the push method.
+The result should be the array below:
+ - [45, 27, 57, 1330, 560, 800, 200, 70, 945, 54];